History of the Basques: Christianization

-Despite early Christian testimonies and institutional organization, Basque Christianization was slow.
-The Basques hung onto their own pagan religion and beliefs (later transfigured into mythology), and were Christianized at a par with the Germanic peoples hostile to Carolingian expansion (8th-9th century), such as the Saxons.
-However, it remained a slow internal process that some scholars have extended up to the 15th century.
+Despite early Christian testimonies and institutional presence, Basque Christianization was slow.
+The Basques largely retained their pagan beliefs (later incorporated into Basque mythology), and were Christianized slowly, in a process comparable to the Germanic peoples who resisted Carolingian expansion in the 8th–9th centuries, such as the Saxons.
+The process extended roughly from the 4th to the 12th century, with some scholars arguing it lasted until the 15th century.

-The Christian poet Prudentius sings to the prominent Vasconic town of Calahorra in his work Peristephanon (I) written in the early 5th century, reminding to the town's "one-time pagan Vascones" of the martyrdom gone through in it formerly (305).
-Calahorra itself became episcopal see in the 4th century, with its bishop holding an authority over a territory that extended well into the lands of present-day central Rioja (Sierra de Cameros), Biscay, Álava, a large part of Gipuzkoa and Navarre.
-In the 5th century, Eauze (Elusa) is attested as episcopal see in the Novempopulania, but the actual influence of these centers on the different domains of the society is not well known.
+The Christian poet Prudentius praises the Vasconic town of Calahorra in his Peristephanon (early 5th century), referring to its "one-time pagan Vascones" and their martyrdom under Roman persecution (circa 305).
+Calahorra became an episcopal see in the 4th century, its bishop overseeing an extensive territory including parts of present-day central Rioja, Biscay, Álava, Gipuzkoa, and Navarre.
+By the 5th century, Eauze (Elusa) was also an episcopal see in Novempopulania, but the actual social influence of these centers remains unclear.

-The collapse of the Roman Empire seems to have turned the tide.
-Basques are not identified anymore with Roman civilization and its declining urban life after the late 5th century, and they prevailed over Roman urban culture, so that paganism remained widespread among the Basques at least up to the late 7th century and the failed mission of Saint Amandus.
-However, less than a century later, no reference is made by Frankish chroniclers to Basque paganism in the Frankish assault on Basques and Aquitanians, despite its powerful propaganda value, Odo was even recognized as champion of Christianity by the Pope.
+The collapse of Roman authority marked a turning point.
+Basques ceased to be associated with Roman civilization and its urban culture after the late 5th century, and paganism remained widespread among them at least until the late 7th century and the failed mission of Saint Amandus.
+However, Frankish chroniclers of the Battle of Roncevaux Pass (778) do not mention Basque paganism, despite its propaganda value; indeed, Odo of Aquitaine was recognized by the Pope as a Christian champion.

-Charlemagne started a policy of colonization in Aquitaine and Vasconia after the submission of both territories in 768–769.
-Enlisting the Church on his side to strengthen his power in Vasconia, he restored Frankish authority on the high Pyrenees in 778, divided the land between bishops and abbots and began to baptize the pagan Basques of this region.
+Charlemagne pursued colonization in Aquitaine and Vasconia after their submission in 768–769, enlisting the Church to reinforce Frankish authority.
+He restored control over the High Pyrenees in 778, dividing lands among bishops and abbots and initiating baptism efforts among the Basques in that region.

-Muslim accounts from the period of the Umayyad conquest of Hispania and beginning of 9th century identify the Basques as magi or 'pagan wizards', they were not considered 'people of the Book' (Christians).
-Still in 816, Muslim chroniclers attest not far from Pamplona a so-called 'Saltan', "knight of the pagans", certainly a distorted name maybe referring to Zaldun, literally in Basque "Knight".
-Later Muslim historians cite Navarrese leaders of the early 9th century (but not only them) as holding onto polytheist religious practices and criticize the Banu Qasi for allying with them.
+Muslim chroniclers from the period of the Umayyad conquest of Hispania and early 9th century describe the Basques as magi ("pagan wizards"), not as People of the Book (Christians).
+In 816, a Muslim source mentions a 'Saltan' near Pamplona—likely a distorted form of the Basque Zaldun ("knight").
+Later Muslim historians criticize the Banu Qasi for alliances with these pagan Basque leaders.

+Importantly, the Basques were never conquered by the Umayyads; instead, they maintained independence and occasionally allied with Muslim powers such as the Banu Qasi to resist Frankish or Cordovan domination.